 UNOFFICIAL NEW FOOD: Bierfest Tipsy Pie

-- From Mama D’, part of the Midtown Global Market booth inside the International Bazaar.
+From Mama D’s, part of the Midtown Global Market booth inside the International Bazaar.

-- It’s scoops of barbecue pulled pork, mac & cheese and coleslaw to make it look like a banana split.
-But instead of a banana, it’s a pickle.
+It’s scoops of barbecue pulled pork, mac & cheese and coleslaw to make it look like a banana split.
+But instead of a banana, they add a pickle.

 Blueberry Rhubarb Cobbler

-- Organic blueberries and rhubarb topped with a cornmeal biscuit and whipped cream.
+Organic blueberries and rhubarb are topped with a cornmeal biscuit and whipped cream.

 UNOFFICIAL NEW FOOD: CranOrange5 Tipsy Pie

-- My take: Tasty, but this isn’t what the State Fair is all about.
+My take: Tasty, but this isn’t what the State Fair is all about.
 I want deep-fried pie or something beyond crazy.
+Call me a State Fair traditionalist, I guess.
 Sara Hayden, the woman behind this booth, is awesome and the story of her business is inspiring.
 She sells year-round, and I highly encourage you to buy her pies over the holidays.
-They would be perfect at Thanksgiving.
+They would be perfect at your Thanksgiving table.

 Firecracker Shrimp Stuffed Avocado